4 ways to prep your home for winter

 Here are four problems that can hit home during the winter and what you can do to ward them off.

 Sky-high energy bills: Do your electric bills rise during the wintertime?
 Heating your home accounts for about half of your home’s energy bills, according to the U.S. Department of Energy.
 Combat the cold by sealing off any cracks or gaps with caulk and inspect entrances for worn or broken weatherstripping.
-Schedule a furnace inspection tuneup with an HVAC contractor and consider installing a smarter thermostat.
+Schedule an air duct cleaning service and a furnace inspection tune-up with a heating contractor and consider installing a smarter thermostat.
 Learning thermostats, such as Nest, can remember your favorite temperatures, turning itself down when you leave for work, as well as returning to your favorite temp at the end of the day.

 Water leaks: We take our pipes for granted, but we don’t always anticipate what can go wrong when we’re not home.
 According to the Insurance Information Institute, water damage accounts for half of all property damage claims.
 Add winter’s freezing temperatures to the mix, and you can end up with a big problem if your home has a power outage or your furnace malfunctions.

 For extra peace of mind, there’s now a leak and flood protection system you can purchase that shuts off your water main’s supply when it detects leaks — and sends an alert right to your smart device.
 LeakSmart installs directly to your home’s main water supply, and wireless sensors placed around the house can detect a leak or temperature changes and shut down the whole house water supply within five seconds.
 And when the LeakSmart Hub is powered by a battery back-up, the system will still work if the power and internet go out, so you don’t have to worry about coming home to water damage.